recovery weeks

 Recovery Week

 Recovery Week is a holistic experience designed to create a relational, healing space for survivors to explore and engage the impact of their stories of sexual abuse.
-These six-day intensive workshops led by Dr. Dan Allender encourage participants toward a deep engagement of the psychological, spiritual, biological, and social aspects of both the personal and collective experience of trauma and abuse.
+These intensive workshops led by Dr. Dan Allender and Allender Center Lead Instructors encourage participants toward a deep engagement of the psychological, spiritual, biological, and social aspects of both the personal and collective experience of trauma and abuse.

 Recovery Week offers a kind, nurturing environment for participants to engage this sacred, healing work away from everyday distractions and in the context of relationship with other survivors.
-The week provides teaching and discussion with Dr. Dan Allender extending from his work in the book The Wounded Heart narrative-focused group work facilitated by Dr. Allender in which past abuse and its effects can be discussed with others sharing similar stories and struggles, and daily individual sessions with an Allender Center trained facilitator.
+The week provides teaching and discussion with Dr. Dan Allender and Allender Center Lead Instructors extending from Dr. Allender’s work in the book The Wounded Heart.

 Deeply life changing, the full impact of which is yet to be seen.” -Recovery Week Participant